hongxuzhang/getting_and_cleaning_data_course/README.md

 ## How to run "run_analysis.R"
--just open R and run it.
+* Just open R and run it.
 This "run_analysis.R" will do everything for you.
 There are no other function.R code needed to run "run_analysis.R".

--And you do not need to download the data by yourself.
+* And you do not need to download the data by yourself.